 Discourage Hunting Behavior

 Perhaps you encouraged your cat to attack from a young age.
-While this was not your intention, kittens pick up on hunting behaviors quickly.
+While this was not your intention, kittens quickly pick up on hunting behaviors.
 While playing with your cat, you may have encouraged play by moving your feet around under the duvet or using your finger to entice your cat.

 Unfortunately, all this does is breed predatory-style play.
 Your cat may begin to ambush you in seemingly unprovoked attacks because it now associates your movements with these behaviors.